Or3stis/apparatus/README.md

 ```
 ## Instructions

 ASTo uses cytoscape.js to render an IoT system as a graph diagram.
 The concepts (nodes and edges) follow the Apparatus ontology.
-The ontology is encoded in a json schema (not finalized).
+The modeling language is encoded in a json schema (not finalized).
+The schemas are located in the `src/design/dgnSchema.js` and `src/`implementation/impSchema.js`

+The style of the app can be configured by the user.
+The values are located in the `style` folder.

 #### License [MIT](LICENSE.md)